wso2/docs-is/en/docs/develop/customizing-login-pages-for-service-providers.md

             #openid.return_to parameter
             OpenId.ReturnToURL=http://wso2.is:8080/avis.com/home.jsp
             ```
-3. Register a new service provider with name `avis.com` simillerly as
+3. Register a new service provider with name `avis.com` similarly as
    explained in [configuring service provider for travelocity
                                                 sample](../../deploying-the-sample-app/#configuring-service-provider)
    while replacing `travelocity.com` references to `avis.com`.